Defenders of Wildlife produces many reports, fact sheets, tip sheets and other types of publications.

 Use the dropdown boxes below to find publications related to specific animals, conservation issues, and regions.

-Supplement: Habitat Disturbances under the Texas Habitat Conservation Plan for the Dunes Sagebrush Lizard »
+This report describes how we identified unreported habitat disturbance under the Texas Habitat Conservation Plan for the Dunes Sagebrush Lizard.